-All incidents should be reported within 24 hours of the incident to SOIA, using the Special Olympics Accident/Incident Report Form found in Section 9 - GENERAL FORMS.
+All incidents should be reported within 24 hours of the incident to SOIA, using the Special Olympics Accident/Incident Report.

 For Special Olympics Corporate Insurance Program inquires please contact the State Office.

 CERTIFICATE OF INSURANCE

 Please submit all facility use contract and agreements and Certificate of Insurance requests to Rhonda Schwarzkopf at rschwarzkopf@soiowa.org.
 Contract and agreements with any insurance verbiage must be approved by American Specialty before they can be signed by the State Office.
 Please contact Rhonda with any questions.